kjs452/KennysOpenDSKY/README.md

     + Handle the flickering of the COMP ACTY and UPLINK ACTY lights.
 6. Redraw the DSKY state.

+### Display Refresh
+The way the display is redrawn is via the function `dsky_redraw()`.
+Two copies of the DSKY display state are stored. `Agc.prev` contains the DSKY display state most recently drawn. `Agc.dsky` contains the new DSKY display state that we wish to display.

+`dsky_redraw()` compares the old and new state.
+If nothing has changed then nothing needs to be redrawn.
+Otherwise a series of `if` statements are executed to see what parts of the DSKY has changed.

+The last step of `dsky_redraw()` is to assign the current DSKY state to the previous DSKY state.

 ### Add New Instructions
 To add a new instruction to the virtual machine: